nathanjbaron-DE/retail-data-pipeline/README.md

 # Retail Data Pipeline (Python, ETL)

 ## Overview
-This project demonstrates an end-to-end ETL (Extract, Transform, Load) process using Python and Pandas.
+This project demonstrates an end-to-end ETL (Extract, Transform, Load) process using Python and pandas.
 The goal was to transform raw retail sales data into a clean, structured dataset with aggregated insights.

 ## Features